glf30/Final-Project-E-Commerce/README.md

 - Implement filtering and sorting on product listings
 - Handle relationships across collections using Mongoose references
 - Develop clean and modular code with proper error handling
+- Place your projects on GitHub after getting them set up.
+Make incremental commits as you progress

 This project will focus purely on backend functionality. **Authentication and security are not part of this project.**

 ---